ansible/awx/docs/docsite/rst/userguide/overview.rst

 .. index::
    pair: features; automation

-Access your favorite projects and re-trigger execution from the web interface with a minimum of clicking. |at| will ask for input variables, prompt for your credentials, kick off and monitor the job, and display results and host history over time.
+Access your favorite projects and re-trigger execution from the web interface with a minimum of clicking.
+AWX will ask for input variables, prompt for your credentials, kick off and monitor the job, and display results and host history over time.

 Enhanced and Simplified Role-Based Access Control and Auditing